 - Further actions to be taken.

 However, I could be wrong.
+We are not legal experts.
 I realise that some of the steps we have taken below may be viewed by some as an unnecessary overreaction.
 Though perhaps erring on the side of caution offers a better plan, until at least, we understand more fully how GDPR rules are best interpreted.

 The Biggest GDPR Changes For InternetTIPS.com

 Our website changes included:

 - Learning more about and striving to understand GDPR.

 - Creating GDPR policies.

 - We decided to delete thousands of old, non-active subscribers on multiple old website subscriber lists, and on our current website, made up of people who have double-opted-in during previous years.
 Why: if previous users were no longer active, why should we pester them today?
 Anyone who wants to hear from us can easily resubscribe.

 - Researching technical solutions to complex GDPR challenges.